gowriswarupk/GKailasDSA2CA01/README.md

 ## Pre-requisites:

-   Users should ensure that they have the following steps completed prior to running the program to esnure smooth workflow:
+   Users should ensure that they have the following steps completed prior to running the program to ensure smooth workflow:

 - JavaFX lib along with the path to in (in VM options)
 - Java SDK 18+